 Winter is creeping up, the days are getting shorter and darker.
 Fires are being lit and we’re starting to crave those warm and comforting foods.
 Sitting down to a bowl of homemade pasta with freshly made pasta sauce on a cold night, what could be better?
-Well what about if you were also getting the benefits of super foods as well?
+Well, what about if you were also getting the benefits of super foods as well?

 Making pasta is simple and fun.
-The dough only takes about 10 minutes, then it rests for 30 minutes before you roll it, cut it, and throw it into boiling water to cook for another 3-5 minutes (fresh pasta cooks MUCH faster than package pasta).
+The dough only takes about 10 minutes, then it rests for 30 minutes before you roll it, cut it, and throw it into boiling water to cook for another 3-5 minutes (fresh pasta cooks MUCH faster than packaged pasta).
 Use the resting time to pull together the ingredients for the pasta sauce.

 Prep time: 15mins